-New User Management control allows you to easily add, edit, and remove users, and assign them to projects, either standalone in Flix, or integrated with your existing OAUTH or AD/LDAP authentication.
-See Managing Users.
+New User Management tools allow you to easily add, edit, and remove users, and assign them to projects, either standalone in Flix, or integrated with your existing OAUTH or AD/LDAP authentication.
+See User Management.

-You can now open several windows of Flix allowing you to access other sequences of your show to bring in panels in your current edit.
+You can now open several Flix clients allowing you to access other sequences of your show to bring in panels in your current edit.

 Improved Dialogue Management

-Flix’s dialogue management has been improved with the introduction of dialogue revisions, text styling (bold, italics, underline, and strikethrough) and subtitles visible in the Player.
-You now always have access to previous versions of the dialogue avoiding accidentally overwriting old dialogues from previous sequence revisions.
+Flix’s dialogue management has been improved with the introduction of dialogue revisions, text styling (bold, italics, underline, and strikethrough), and subtitles visible in the Player.
+You now have access to previous versions of the dialogue, which are preserved along with sequence revisions.
 In addition, the Dialogue Workspace is more intuitive, it’s now much easier to enter dialogue based on handwritten notes, and styling and subtitles add more weight to the dialogue, giving artists a better visual cue while pitching their sequence.

 The Flix interface has been rewritten from the ground up, replacing Flash with modern web technologies, which make Flix faster and more intuitive.
-It’s now a native desktop app, allowing for better access to OS features such as notifications, the file system, and even allows users to have multiple windows open concurrently to easily re-use assets across sequences.
+It’s now a native desktop app, allowing for better access to OS features such as notifications, the file system, and even allows users to have multiple concurrent Flix clients to easily re-use assets across sequences.